Teeth Crowns

 The risks of a dental crown procedure are similar to those of other types of dental surgery, including:

-• Pain after treatment.
-You may experience pain or discomfort for a few days after your procedure.
+• You may experience pain or discomfort for a few days after your procedure.

-• Nerve damage (nerve injuries).
-Your dentist may accidentally damage one or more nerves in your mouth by drilling into them during the preparation phase of your crown procedure.
-If that happens, it can cause numbness in the affected area for several days or weeks.
+• Accidental nerve damage during preparation can cause numbness in the affected area for several days or weeks.

 Conclusion